Affiliations

 Conservation Centers for Species Survival

-Fossil Rim Wildlife Center is a member and home base of the Conservation Centers for Species Survival (C2S2), a group of large conservation facilities dedicated to cooperative conservation and research for the advancement of species conservation.
-Established in 2005, C2S2 applies its unique resources for the survival of species with special needs; especially those requiring large living areas, natural group sizes, minimal public disturbance and scientific research.
-Current priorities include the study and development of sustainable populations of various ungulates, birds and carnivores.
+Fossil Rim Wildlife Center serves as both a member and home base of the Conservation Centers for Species Survival (C2S2), a coalition of large conservation facilities dedicated to cooperative research and the advancement of species survival.
+Established in 2005, C2S2 leverages the unique resources of its member facilities to support species with specialized needs, particularly those requiring expansive habitats, natural group sizes, and minimal public disturbance.
+The coalition's current priorities focus on developing sustainable populations of ungulates, birds, and carnivores through collaborative study and scientific research.

 International Rhino Foundation